Allaa-boutaleb/extending_hytrel/embedding_computation/README.md

 ## Embedding Computation module
 Module to compute embeddings using HyTrel pre-trained model.
+We make use of pre-trained HyTrel model that is provided by the [original authors](https://github.com/awslabs/hypergraph-tabular-lm) to encode tabular data with the purpose of extending and evaluating HyTrel for data discovery tasks.
 ### Steps:
 1. Adjust configuration in configs.common.py
 2. Execute compute_embedding.py